 Paul R. Solomon, PhD

-Dr. Paul Solomon is a founder and the Clinical Director of the Boston Center for Memory in Newton, MA.
+Dr. Paul Solomon is a founder and the Clinical Director of the Boston Center for Memory.
 He specializes in Clinical Neuropsychology and Clinical Neuroscience and is a licensed neuropsychologist.
 Dr. Solomon is also an Investigator of the Boston University Alzheimer's Disease Center, Boston University School of Medicine.

 Dr. Solomon was appointed Professor Emeritus of Psychology and Neuroscience at Williams College the summer of 2018.
 He was the founding Chairman of the Neuroscience Program at Williams College in Williamstown, MA.
 Dr. Solomon taught in the areas of neuropsychology and behavioral neuroscience and conducted research on the neurobiology of memory disorders.

 He had a fully funded laboratory at Williams College for 20 years.
 He was particularly interested in the memory deficits associated with Alzheimer’s disease.
 During this time he became interested in investigating memory disorders in a clinical setting and providing diagnostic and clinical care services to patients with neurodegenerative conditions.